 - 1. Purpose & Intent.
 The intent of this Article is to encourage the effective use of signs as a means of communication while maintaining the City's aesthetic environment by ensuring compatibility of signs with the area surrounding them.
 The purpose of these regulations is to: - A. Provide each sign user an opportunity for adequate identification while guarding against excessive advertising and the confusing proliferation of signs by regulating the time, place and manner under which signs may be displayed. - B. Ensure signs are in harmony with the building, the neighborhood (both existing or proposed), and other signs in the area by eliminating sign clutter and promoting compatibility, proportion, quality, and sign effectiveness. - C. Protect the safety of motorists and pedestrians by minimizing the distraction of excessive and intrusive signs as well as to protect the life, health, property, and general welfare of residents and visitors. - 2.
 General Limitations.
 Provisions of this Section regulating the location, placement, maintenance, gross surface area, projection, height limitation, construction, removal, and number of signs shall be subject to further restrictions by the applicable provisions of this UDO. - A. Sign Permit Required.
-It is unlawful for any person to place, alter, or to permit the placement or alteration of a sign, including painted signs, upon any lot without first obtaining an approved sign permit application from the Department per section 155.065(18).
-Signs that are exempt from this requirement are listed in Section 155.065(3) Exempt Signs below. - i.
+It is unlawful for any person to place, alter, or to permit the placement or alteration of a sign, including painted signs, upon any lot without first obtaining an approved sign permit application from the Department per Section 155.065.18.
+Signs that are exempt from this requirement are listed in Section 155.065.4 Exempt Signs. - i.
 When a sign permit has been issued, it shall be unlawful to change, modify, alter or otherwise deviate from the terms and conditions of said permit without prior approval of the Planning Department.
 A written record of such approval shall be entered upon the original permit application and maintained in the files of the Department.
-This shall not be interpreted to disallow change of copy per 155.065(4.H) below. - ii.
+This shall not be interpreted to disallow change of copy per 155.065.4.H below. - ii.
 A permanent sign permit shall not be issued before a change of use, change of occupancy, or tenant finish permit application has been filed. - B. All signs and structures shall be kept in good repair, and in safe, neat, and clean condition.
 Signs and sign structures may be inspected periodically by the Planning Director or designee for compliance with this and other Codes of the City. - C. Signs may be illuminated when in conformance with the following: - i.
-Illuminated signs shall not include any features from the Prohibited Signs Section 155.065(5) including flashing, blinking, and the like.
+Illuminated signs shall not include any features from the Prohibited Signs Section 155.065.5 including flashing, blinking, and the like. - ii.
+All illuminated signs must meet the standards specified in the National Electric Code. - iii.
+The full number of illuminated elements shall be kept in satisfactory working condition or immediately repaired/replaced. - iv.
+All electrical wiring shall be in conduit and not exposed to the elements or external stress in any way. - v.
+Disconnecting switches shall be included for illuminated signs and readily accessible. - vi.
+Light (direct or reflected) from illuminated signs shall not cause a traffic hazard to operators on public and/or private roadways. - vii.
+Light intensity or brightness shall not exceed three-tenths (0.3) foot-candle at the adjoining property line upon any adjoining property located in a residentially zoned district. - viii.
+Light intensity or brightness shall not exceed eight-tenths (0.8) foot-candles at the adjoining property line upon any adjoining property located in a commercially zoned district.